 What Does a Police Detective Do?

-Often the position and title of Dectective is attained after hard earned work as a uniformed police officer, however policies may vary from police department to police department, and state to state.
-Check with your local law enforcement agency to be sure.
+Often the position and title of Detective is attained after hard work as a uniformed police officer.
+However, policies may vary from police department to police department, and state to state.
+Talk with someone in your local law enforcement agency to be sure.

 Police Detective Requirements

-In some areas, becoming a law enforcement officer is extraordinarily competetive, so the more education you have in the appropriate fields, the more advantage you have over other applicants.
+In some areas, becoming a law enforcement officer is extraordinarily competitive, so the more education you have in the appropriate fields, the more advantage you have over other applicants.

-For those in high school considering different careers and professions, many areas have a Police Explorer Program for youth to participate in.
+For those in high school considering different careers and professions, many areas have a Police Explorer Program for youth to participate in, like this one.
 Real uniformed police officers and detectives volunteer their efforts to reach out to youth in their community, giving them a taste of what it's like to be a police officer.
-The Explorers in the program often help the public through community service like helping with security at your local Air Shows, run traffic control for a major sporting event or the like, etc. Explorers even accompany Police Officers on ride alongs in the department vehicles to witness traffic stips an the like.
+The Explorers in the program often help the public through community service like helping with security at your local Air Shows or running traffic control for a major sporting event.
+Explorers even accompany Police Officers on ride-alongs in the department vehicles to witness traffic stops.
 Becoming a Police Explorer is a great stepping stone, and a wonderful place to experience part of the job first hand.

 To be a successful detective you must have keen senses, be observant, have excellent written and oral communication skills, be approachable by others (so you earn the confidence and trust of witnesses who can give you valuable information), be able to multi-task and prioritize events, have great critical thinking skills, be physically fit, and decisive enough to take action when necessary.
-Add be able to make good judgement calls under high pressure, stressful situations while keeping your cool.
+We should also add that you need to be able to make good judgement calls under high pressure, stressful situations while keeping your cool.